grafana/grafonnet/gen/grafonnet-v9.4.0/docs/grafonnet/panel/heatmap.md

 Controls the color mode of the heatmap

-Accepted values for `value` are opacity, scheme
+Accepted values for `value` are "opacity", "scheme"

 ###### fn options.color.HeatmapColorOptions.withReverse